 What I like about this book is not that it’s that comprehensive (it’s not), or up-to-date (it’s not—1871), or well-written (it’s not)… but that it covers one of the most important topics we can possibly dedicate ourselves to.
 Only an idiot would want to be an asshole.
 Cultivating character means to be neither.

 Advice to Young Men and Young Women by William Cobbett

 Money is said to be power, which is, in some cases, true; and the same may be said of knowledge; but superior sobriety, industry and activity, are a still more certain source of power; for without these, knowledge is of little use; and, as to the power which money gives, it is that of brute force, it is the power of the bludgeon and the bayonet, and of the bribed press, tongue and pen.

 An old book, too (1829), and not “the best” you could possibly imagine, either, Advice to Young Men and Young Women is a book that we still need a contemporary counterpart for, a counterweight for Instagram, TikTok, and “Truth Social.”
-Until we have it, it means an interesting (though sometimes dated and politically incorrect) collection of advice for everyone, not only young people, to heed (at least ponder).
+Until we have it, it means an interesting (though at times dated and politically incorrect) collection of advice for everyone, not only young people, to heed (at least ponder).

 Yes—it’s easy to be the greatest book if there is no competition.